lilajomok/lilajomok.github.io/_posts/2017-11-16-blood-donations-data-analysis.md

 Submission
 ----------

-After predictions, we will then use `dplyr` to create another data frame for our submission, which only includes the donor's `ID` and the predicted probability.
+After predictions, we will then use `select()` from the `dplyr` package to create another data frame for our submission, which only includes the donor's `ID` and the predicted probability.
+The columns in `submissionData` are then renamed to the proper names for the submission format.

 ``` r
 submissionData <- select(newDF, ID, donateP)